semanticClimate/internship_sC/Corpus_management/README.md

-# Corpus Management for Semantic Climate
+# Corpus Management

 ## Overview
-This document outlines the responsibilities and tasks for managing the corpus in **Semantic Climate**, ensuring structured wordlists, dictionaries, and tables of contents (TOC) for **IPCC chapters**.
+This document outlines the responsibilities and tasks for managing the corpus and ensuring structured wordlists, dictionaries, and tables of contents (TOC) for **IPCC chapters**.
 The corpus is maintained using **amilib**, with tasks documented on **GitHub** for accessibility and long-term reference.

 ---